Kineruu/Python-Projects/README.md

 - A game
 - A shopping list that I can access on my phone
-- A program that will remind me of stuff every few minutes, using notifications
+- A program that will remind me of stuff every few minutes, using notifications (Currently working on it)
 - A macro for a game (Idle Slayer)

 I think that's it for now